Admitted to Practice

-- Melissa Maravich represented her client in a case involving significant personal injuries which the plaintiff suffered as a result of ice on the commercial client’s property and obtained a summary judgement for her client.
+- Ms. Maravich represented her client in a case involving significant personal injuries suffered by the plaintiff as a result of ice on the commercial client’s property and obtained summary judgement for her client.
 Barbaglia v.
 Nonconnah Holdings, LLC 2013 WL 3070799 (W.D.
 Tenn.
 June 17, 2013).

 - University of Memphis (J.D., 1989), with honors; Gamma Beta Phi and Tau Omicron Society

 - Middle Tennessee State University (B.S., 1979), cum laude

 - Certified Rule 31 Mediator by the Tennessee Supreme Court

 - Litigation Section, Memphis Bar Association; Tennessee Bar Association; American Bar Association

 - Member, Civil Justice Reform Act Advisory Group Committee, U.S. District Court, W.D.
 Tennessee (1995-2000)

 - Chair, Fee Dispute Committee, Memphis Bar Association